 Renowned for his groundbreaking research on Italian Jewry, Michele Sarfatti delivers this lecture to mark the upcoming publication of a special issue of the Journal of Modern Italian Studies focusing on the 80th anniversary of the implementation of the Racial Laws in Italy.
 The volume, edited and introduced by Annalisa Capristo and Ernest Ialongo, honors Michele Sarfatti for his contributions to the study of Italian Fascist antisemitism, and highlights the new work done by scholars influenced by Sarfatti’s work.

-This lecture examines aspects of the history of Jews in Italy during the Fascist period and the history of the Nazi and Fascist persecution that have not yet been sufficiently investigated by Italian and international historiography.
-These themes include, among others, the circulation in Italy of the Joint Declaration by members of the United Nations, issued on December 17, 1942; the study of diplomatic correspondence between the two antisemitic states; the reflections of Italian Jews, immediately after the liberation of Italy, on Fascism, antisemitism, and racism.
+Sarfatti’s lecture will examine some aspects of the history of Jews in Italy during the Fascist period and of the history of Nazi and Fascist persecution that have not yet been sufficiently investigated by Italian and international historiography.
+It therefore functions as a platform for further research.
+These themes include, among other things, the demography and social status of Italian Jewry, the comparison of European anti-Jewish legislations in the 1930s, and the consequences of the knowledge of the extermination among high-ranking Italian authorities in the early months of 1943.